-\$500,000/164 PM
+\$669,000/ 164 PM

-Aligns with 2006 CTSP Emphasis Areas: Alcohol/ Impaired Driving, and Public Education and Media Fund individual television and radio stations to air DWI messages statewide during non-Superblitz Mobilization periods.
-These activities will include a strong enforcement message, targeting the highrisk populations including Hispanics and American Indians.
-These activities are outlined in the Impaired Driving Communication Plan.
+Aligns with 2009 CTSP Emphasis Areas: 2.
+Alcohol/Impaired Driving, 7.
+Native Americans, and 9.
+Public Information and Education

+Fund individual television and radio stations to air strategically placed DWI messages statewide with an emphasis on advertising during non-Superblitz Mobilization periods.
+These activities will include strong enforcement and deterrence messages targeting the high-risk populations, including Hispanics and American Indians.
+These activities are outlined in the NMDOT Media and Marketing Plan.